JiM in the News

 ¿Cómo hace EEUU para encontrar a los padres de los niños que separó en la frontera?

 En 2023, aún hay 100 padres migrantes que no han podido ser reunificados con sus hijos, tras haber sido separados durante el gobierno de Donald Trump con su política de cero tolerancia. ¿Sabes cómo se realizan las búsquedas para reunificar a estas familias?
+Justice in Motion’s family reunification work is prominently featured, including an interview with Executive Director Cathleen Caron and footage provided by a member of the Defender Network, Aroldo Palacios.

 Noticias Univision